DoD-Platform-One/Kiali/docs/DEVELOPMENT_MAINTENANCE.md

 ## Testing kiali-operator image updates

 Iron Bank will initially push the updated kiali-operator image to staging at a url such as: `registry1.dso.mil/ironbank-staging/opensource/kiali/kiali-operator:v1.84.0`
+⚠️ Note you will not be able to direcly pull or view images from the `ironbank-staging ` project with your registry1 user account.

 1. Update the references to the kiali-operator in [chart/Chart.yaml](../chart/Chart.yaml) and [chart/values.yaml](../chart/values.yaml) to point to this image in staging.
-1. Follow the steps below to finish updating Kiali on your branch.
+1. Follow the steps above in the `Code Changes for Updates/Renovates` section to finish updating Kiali on your branch.
-1. When you're finished updating your branch, deploy and test Kiali with the [testing steps below](#testing-kiali-updates).
 1. Once the package pipeline passes and Kiali passes all the testing steps, let Iron Bank know that they can push the kiali-operator image to production via the [BB <-> IB channel in IL4 Mattermost](https://chat.il4.dso.mil/platform-one/channels/bbib-coordination-and-collaboration).
 1. Once the kiali-operator image is in production, you'll want to point to the production image by editing [chart/Chart.yaml](../chart/Chart.yaml) and [chart/values.yaml](../chart/values.yaml) again to point to the production image.
 For example: `registry1.dso.mil/ironbank/opensource/kiali/kiali-operator:v1.84.0`.
 1. Generate the [README.md](../README.md) using the [gluon library script](https://repo1.dso.mil/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-package-readme.md) guidelines noting any additional chart changes you make during development testing.